Frequently Asked Questions

 International Law Weekend (ILW) is a three-day conference featuring presentations on a wide range of international law issues and developments of current importance.
 One of the premier international law conferences of the fall season, it is hosted annually by the American Branch of the International Law Association (ABILA) in New York City.
 ILW includes several major addresses and plenary panels and 35 substantive panels on a wide range of public and private international law topics.
 To learn more about this conference, visit our website.

-What is the theme for ILW 2023?
+What was the theme for ILW 2023?

 International law is at a crossroads.
 While there have been many successes, the system’s shortcomings still remain visible, exposed by prolonged armed conflicts, a lack of accountability for atrocities, a global pandemic followed by an economic downturn, and entrenched economic and social inequalities exacerbated by the disastrous effects of climate change.
 The time is ripe for the international legal community to consider what lies beyond current international law.
 If existing legal solutions fall short, how can international lawyers and leaders effectively harness their creativity to tackle the complex challenges of today?
 How does international law interface with other disciplines that also seek to promote peace and equality, such as domestic law, diplomacy, trade, social change movements, and global solidarity initiatives?
 How can international law adapt to become more effective in responding to the world’s shifting crises?
 ILW 2023 encourages participants to think beyond international law.